 Q: How do I take exams?

-A: Some cross-campus courses use online exam proctoring systems, others require that you take your exam in person at the campus or visit a proctoring center to take your exams, and some courses do not require any proctoring services.
+A: Some UC Online courses use online exam proctoring systems, others require that you take your exam in person at the campus or visit a proctoring center to take your exams, and some courses do not require any proctoring services.
 Review the proctoring requirements on the course description page so you’re ready for exam days.
 If exam information is not available, please review the syllabus or contact the course instructor.

 Q: I am a student on a campus with quarter-length terms and am interested in taking a semester-long course.
 Can I finish early?
 When will grades be available?